reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 The HTTP `OPTION` method is a type of HTTP call that explains what are the options for a target resource such as an API endpoint.
 We can use `OPTION` to find out which HTTP methods the server supports.

-Here is command line example to execute it:
+Here's the command line example to execute it:

 ```bash
 curl https://reqres.in -X OPTIONS -i